embark-framework/embark-site/source/_posts/2019-03-11-upgrading-to-embark-4.md

 In the meantime, all the Embark 4 goodness doesn't come at too high a price in terms of breaking changes.

-Hopefully, you'll have a blast upgrading to Embark 4 and if you ever have an issue, make sure to hit us on [Gitter](https://gitter.im/embark-framework/Lobby).
+Upgrading to Embark 4 will be a blast.
+If you ever have an issue, make sure to hit us up on [Gitter](https://gitter.im/embark-framework/Lobby).